 Please visit my new blog TraveLit on my Authors Guild web site.
 TraveLit reviews travel classics.
 These books--mostly little-known, and all worth knowing--cover travel in all its forms, from exploration to tourism.
 The blog also includes travel quotations, links to relevant sites, and travel book recommendations from readers.

-The books reviewed so far include Atlas of Remote Islands: Fifty Islands I Have Never Set Foot On and Never Will, an evocative, beautiful book by Judith Schalansky; High Albania, by the great traveler and ethnographer, Edith Durham; and Hindoo Holiday: An Indian Journal, by J. R. Ackerley, an offbeat account of his months as private secretary to the Maharajah of Chhokrapur.
-My latest reviews look at Coasting, by Jonathan Raban, an affectionate, personal account of sailing around the British Isles on his boat, the "Gosfield Maid"; The Nooks and By-Ways of Italy by the endearingly eccentric Crauford Tait Ramage, who toured the wilds of South Italy in 1828, armed with an umbrella to fight off the brigands; and Unbeaten Tracks in Japan, by the indefatigable Isabella Bird, who seems to have thrived on discomfort.
+The books reviewed so far include the evocative Atlas of Remote Islands: Fifty Islands I Have Never Set Foot On and Never Will, by Judith Schalansky; High Albania, by the great ethnographer, Edith Durham; and Hindoo Holiday: An Indian Journal, by the wonderfully off-beat J. R. Ackerley.
+Other reviews look at Coasting, by Jonathan Raban, an affectionate, personal account of sailing around the British Isles; The Nooks and By-Ways of Italy by the eccentric Crauford Tait Ramage, who toured the wilds of South Italy in 1828, armed with an umbrella to fight off brigands; and Unbeaten Tracks in Japan, by the indefatigable Isabella Bird, who seems to have thrived on discomfort.

 I was born in New York City, attended Little Red School House and Hunter College High School, and concentrated in Classics at Harvard.
 After marrying in college, my husband and I lived in London, New Guinea, and San Francisco before settling in the Boston area with our son.
-These days we live in Cambridge and spend the colder part of the year in Sanibel, where I've become immersed in the natural world: plants, birds, alligators, and, to my surprise, shells--a whole new world to write about.
+These days we live in Cambridge and spend the colder part of the year in Sanibel, where I've become immersed in the natural world: plants, birds, alligators, and, to my surprise, shells.

 For more than thirty years, I've been involved primarily in literary journalism, with a focus on criticism, the culture of magazines, and travel.
 I was editor of Boston Review and books editor of the Radcliffe Quarterly.
 My reviews and essays appeared in many newspapers and magazines, including Columbia Journalism Review, Women's Review of Books and the New York Times.
 My book columns--each focused on a specific field--appeared in the Christian Science Monitor (travel), Wilson Library Bulletin (mysteries), and the Cleveland Plain Dealer, San Diego Union-Tribune and Houston Post (fiction).